Reconnect stage plan and in-person school

 We expect that students and staff not wear gaiters, bandanas, or valve masks due to CDC recommendations.
 If a student or staff member is wearing one of the above, we will provide them with a mask to change into.
 If a student or staff member needs an accommodation they should work with their principal or supervisor individually.

-The CDC suggests selecting masks that: have two or more layers of washable, breathable fabric; completely cover nose and mouth; fit snugly against the sides of your face and don’t have gaps; have a nose wire to prevent air from leaking out of the top of the mask.
+The CDC suggests selecting masks that: have two or more layers of washable, breathable fabric and are made from tightly woven cloth; completely cover nose and mouth; fit snugly against the sides of your face and don’t have gaps; have a nose wire to prevent air from leaking out of the top of the mask.
+Mask should also block light when held up to bright light source.

 When layering masks, the CDC says not to double mask a KN95 or any disposable masks; a single snug fitting KN95 OR a procedural mask with a cloth face mask on top are two examples of variations that increase effectiveness.